univariatems performs preliminary univariate robust model selection in linear regression

 nsamp

-—Number of subsamples which will be extracted to find the
+—Number of subsamples that will be extracted to find the

 They will be (n choose p).